 - Having foreign students work with technical equipment, software, or chemicals, or biologics outside of class; or

 - Sharing or presenting unpublished data or information with potential military use to any foreign national.

 If you are doing or planning any of these activities, contact the Export Controls Coordinator as soon as possible, at firstname.lastname@example.org.

 If one of the above circumstances may apply to you, or to someone with whom the University has a subcontract or agreement, you must educate yourself on export control regulations and guidelines and consult with the Export Controls Coordinator to determine if your project is covered by or exempt from the regulations, and if covered, what your responsibilities are.
 If the activity is covered and you do not respond appropriately, you may face very serious personal legal consequences and be subject to disciplinary action by the university should a violation of the regulations occur.

 To learn more, follow the links below:

 - Export Controls Travel Information

 Where can I get help?

 First, please review our various web materials to develop a basic understanding of the requirements.
-If you suspect you may have a potential issue with export controls, review the Export Controls Flow Chart.
-Finally, take any questions about the application of export control regulations for a given project, event, or activity to Kyle Fogt, Associate University Counsel, who serves as the Export Controls Coordinator.
+If you suspect you may have a potential issue with export controls, review the Export Controls Flow Chart (DOC).
+Finally, take any questions about the application of export control regulations for a given project, event, or activity to Emily Pittenger, Associate University Counsel, who serves as the Export Controls Coordinator.
 Moreover, if you believe that any project or activity in which you are engaged might involve export control regulations, you are obligated to report that to the Export Controls Coordinator so that s/he can work with you to make a determination if the laws apply in your situation, and if so, how to ensure your activities are in compliance with the law.